renereimann/HotSpotPopulationAnalysis/README.md

                                                    skylab_data.py                                                           # classes interacting with skylab
                                                    data_types.py                                                            # classes with data types
 -rw-rw-r-- 1 bootcamp bootcamp  23233 Feb  6 09:53 SingleSpotTS2pValueParametrization.py                                    # class for TS -> pValue conversion (only used in generate signal pool)

+# add plotting for
+* poisson test (has been removed for now), counts above plot
+* BackgroundLocalWarmSpotPool, plot_pool, histogram of self.bgd_pool